xenforo-ltd/docs/docs/templating-language.md

 ```html
 <xf:callback  class="Vendor\Addon\Class"  method="getX"  params="['abc']"></xf:callback>
 ```
-The callback tag takes the following arguments:
+The callback tag takes the following attributes:

 -   `class` - The class (from the root namespace) containing the method to run.
 -   `method` - The method to run.
 (See callback methods)